 At the Philo School of Herbal Energetics, we teach herbal medicine.
 From seed to harvest to producing tinctures, salves, hydrosols, and other products, students experience every stage of the herbal medicine process.
 Get out of the classroom and into the dirt!
 If you want to gain real-world understanding of effective and natural herbal medicines, join us for Herbal Energetics classes and internships.
 Grow it, know it!

-Located on 16 acres of enchanted land with large medicinal gardens and overseen by redwood forests, here you can experience learning to grow herbs as well as use them.
+Located on 16 acres of enchanted land in southern Mendocino County, with large medicinal gardens and overseen by redwood forests, here you can experience learning to grow herbs as well as use them.
 We are two and one half hours north of San Francisco and one half an hour east of the Pacific Ocean.
 It is an ideal climate for many many herbs - we have over three hundred diverse medicinal plants here.